76616c6172/JK2MVi/README.md

 # JK2MVi
-JK2MVi "improved" is a fork of JK2MV https://jk2mv.org
+JK2MVi "improved" :p is a fork of JK2MV https://jk2mv.org
 - More responsive strafe inputs similar to "null movement" from TF2.
 - Up input takes precedence over down, for a better experience when playing physics modes that utilize "crouch sliding"